Heart Transplant Hospital in Hyderabad, India

-Heart transplant is an operation in which a failing or diseased heart is replaced with healthier donor heart.
+A heart transplant is an operation in which a failing or diseased heart is replaced with a healthy donor heart.
 It is a major operation with good chances of survival.
-It is done for patients suffering from end stage heart disease which can be caused by conditions as:
+It is done for patients suffering from end-stage heart disease which can be caused by conditions such as:

-The evaluation of all other systems like kidney, liver, lungs etc. is done, and the body is checked for infections (viral, fungal, bacterial etc.)
+The evaluation of all other systems such as the kidney, liver, lungs, etc is done, and the body is checked for infections (viral, fungal, bacterial, etc).

-The patient has a supportive network from family and friends.
-If everything shows that the patient is a good candidate for heart transplant, the center will register the patient with the “Jeevandan” trust.
-While you are on a waiting list your condition will be monitored and if condition worsens then you will be put on a life support system like: inotropic support, ventilation, IABP or ECMO.
-When the donor heart is available, the donor recipient matching is done using the following factors:
+If the patient receives heart transplant treatment in Hyderabad and his/her results show that he/she is a good candidate for a heart transplant, the center will register the patient with the “Jeevandan” trust.
+While the patient is on a waiting list, his/her condition is monitored, and if the condition worsens, then he/she will be put on a life support system like inotropic support, ventilation, IABP or ECMO.
+When the donor’s heart is available, the donor-recipient matching is done using the following factors:

 - Blood group (A, B, AB, or O)

 After harvesting the donor’s heart, it is preserved at the low temperature (4° C), transferred to the heart transplant center, and transplanted into the recipient within the first 4-5 hours.
 Heart transplant surgery usually takes about 4 hours.
 The chest will be opened and the patient is connected to a heart-lung machine.
 The diseased heart is then removed and the donor’s heart is sewn in place.
 The new heart starts beating when blood flow is restored.
 The patient will be on a ventilator until he recovers from the surgery.